oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 - If the host machine has an accompanying IPv6 subnet, there will be an option to attach an IPv6 address.
 - Relevant system information will be stored in the corresponding virtual machine's NOTE section, accessible for viewing on the web interface.
 - Optionally enable or disable standalone IPV6, requires the host to have at least one /64 subnet.
+- The automatically appended IPV4 address is within the **same subnet** as the host's IPV4 address (IP address prefix is the same)

 #### Usage Instructions